ovh-ux/ovh-manager-web/CONTRIBUTING.md

 1. your code must follow the coding style rules
 2. your code must be unit-tested
 3. your code must be documented
-4. your work must be signed (see below)
-5. you may contribute through GitHub Pull Requests on `develop` branch
+4. you may contribute through GitHub Pull Requests on `develop` branch

 # Translations